 Sure, it felt nice to drive a luxury car and wear nice handbags but these purchases did not get me closer to a goal I had set for myself at a young age.
 That goal was to retire by age 30.
 So throughout my 20’s, I still saved a lot but I still spent a lot on what I would like to call "ego feel good" purchases, without thinking about the long term.

-Once I reached 32 years old and realized that I had missed my original goal of retiring by age 30, I had contemplate on what I really wanted out of life.
-It was at that point, realizing that I had missed my retire by 30 year old goal by mindless spending that I said to myself, I have to get more discipline and deliberate about the way I spend money.
+Once I reached 32 years old and realized that I had missed my original goal of retiring by age 30, I had to contemplate on what I really wanted out of life.
+It was at that point, realizing that I had missed my retire by 30-years old goal by mindless spending that I said to myself, I have to get more discipline and deliberate about the way I spend money.

 How much debt did you pay off in total?